-Michelle ObamaMichelle LaVaughn Robinson Obama (born January 17, 1964) is an American attorney and author who served as first lady of the United States from 2009 to 2017.
+Michelle ObamaMichelle LaVaughn Robinson Obama (born January 17, 1964) is an American attorney and author who served as First Lady of the United States from 2009 to 2017 as the wife of former President Barack Obama.
 She was the first African-American woman to serve in this position.
-She is married to former President Barack Obama.

 Obama campaigned for her husband's presidential bid throughout 2007 and 2008, delivering a keynote address at the 2008 Democratic National Convention.
 She has subsequently delivered acclaimed speeches at the 2012, 2016, and 2020 conventions.
 As first lady, Obama served as a role model for women and worked as an advocate for poverty awareness, education, nutrition, physical activity, and healthy eating.
 She supported American designers and was considered a fashion icon.

 After her husband's presidency, Obama's influence has remained high.
 In 2020, Obama topped Gallup's poll of the most admired woman in America for the third year running.
 Provided by Wikipedia

 Showing 1 - 1 of 1 for search: 'Robinson, Michelle, 1979-', query time: 0.03s